-See, for example, John Gerard Ruggie, 'What Makes the World Hang Together?
-Neo-Utilitarianism and the Social Constructivist Challenge' [1998] International Organization 855; Michael Barnett, 'Social Constructivism' in John Baylis and Steve Smith (eds), The Globalization of World Politics (3rd edn, OUP 2005).
+41 See, for example, John Gerard Ruggie, 'What Makes the World Hang Together?
+Neo-Utilitarianism and the Social Constructivist Challenge' (1998) International Organization 855; and Michael Barnett, 'Social Constructivism,' in John Baylis and Steve Smith (eds), The Globalization of World Politics (3rd edn, Oxford UP 2005).

-such as the Principles for Responsible Investment with 2,800 signatory institutions from more than 135 countries, representing \$80 trillion under management; and establishing national networks, including in emerging market countries such as Brazil, China, and India, as well as in developing countries.
-As early as 2005, the Compact convened a CSR summit in China, then the largest such event in that country, which included representatives from business, government, major international NGOs including Amnesty and Transparency International, and international labor federations.48 The Compact Network in China includes many of the best-known Chinese firms, such as PetroChina, China Mobile, Baidu, Lenovo, China Minmetals, Sinopec, and the China Development Bank, which is a major source of funding for overseas investments by Chinese companies.49
+serving as an incubator for innovative initiatives across different business sectors that are then spun off, such as the Principles for Responsible Investment with nearly 1,700 signatory institutions from over 50 countries, representing \$62 trillion under management; and establishing national GC networks, including in emerging market countries such as Brazil, China and India, as well as in developing countries.
+As early as 2005, the GC convened a CSR summit in China, then the largest such event in that country, which included representatives from business, government, major international NGOs including Amnesty and Transparency International, and international labor federations.
+The GC Network in China includes many of the best-known Chinese firms, such as PetroChina, China Mobile, Baidu, Lenovo, China Minmentals and Sinopec, as well as the China Development Bank, which is a major source of funding for overseas investments by Chinese companies.

 Could the Global Compact have done better at what it was intended to do?
-Undoubtedly it could have.
-Nevertheless, today it is the world's largest corporate responsibility initiative (it now prefers the term "sustainability"), with more than 12,000 institutional participants-including companies, civil society and workers' organizations, investor groups, business schools, national networks, and even cities-from 170 countries.
+Undoubtedly.
+Nevertheless, today it is by far the world's largest corporate responsibility initiative (it now prefers the term "sustainability"), with more than 12,000 institutional participants-including companies, civil society and workers organizations, investor groups, business schools, local networks, and even cities-from 170 countries.
 The fact that it has more participants from emerging market countries than from North America suggests that it has made inroads where they were most needed.
-Finally, a survey of corporate participants conducted by a Norwegian consultancy on the eve of the Compact's 15th anniversary found that 60 percent reported being "motivated to advance broader UN goals and issues (e.g., poverty, health, education)"; two-thirds reported that the Compact is "driving our implementation of sustainability policies and practices"; and nearly 50 percent said it is "shaping our company's vision."
+Finally, a survey of corporate participants conducted by a Norwegian consultancy on the eve of the GC's fifteenth anniversary found that 60% reported being "motivated to advance broader UN goals and issues (e.g., poverty, health, education)"; two-thirds reported that the GC is "driving our implementation of sustainability policies and practices"; and nearly 50% said it is "shaping our company's vision."

-Law and learning are complementary.
+Law and learning are complements.
 Where law exists, learning is necessary to understand it and act accordingly.
-Where law does not exist, is weak, or is not enforced, learning is necessary to attenuate the adverse effects and help inform its possible future formation.
+Where law does not exist, is weak or not enforced, learning is necessary to attenuate the adverse effects and help inform its possible future formation.

-IV POLYCENTRIC GOVERNANCE
+III.
+POLYCENTRIC GOVERNANCE

 Having declined to approve the Norms, in 2005 the Commission on Human Rights established a mandate for a "special procedure," meaning an independent expert, and asked the UN Secretary-General to select the mandate holder.
 That is how I came to be the Special Representative of the Secretary-General for Business and Human Rights.
-The initial mandate was modest: to identify and clarify standards and best practices in the area of business and human rights, for both states and business enterprises; to clarify such concepts as "corporate complicity" in human rights abuses committed by a related party, as well as "corporate sphere of influence"; and to develop materials for human rights impact assessments.
-Due to controversies surrounding the issue, the initial mandate was only for two years, not the normal three;
+45 The mandate was modest: to identify and clarify standards and best practices in the area of business and human rights, for both states and business enterprises; to clarify such concepts as "corporate complicity" in human rights abuses committed by a related party, as well as "corporate sphere of influence;" and to develop materials for human rights impact assessments.
+Due to controversies surrounding the issue, the initial mandate was for two years, not the normal three; it was later extended to a